tousborne/pex/README.md

 resources.

-Note: I tended to find that using around double the number of downloading threads to execution threads maximized thoroughput, with 300 downloading threads and 150 executing threads being the performace sweet spot on my modern laptop.
+Note: I tended to find that using around double the number of downloading threads to execution threads maximized throughput, with 300 downloading goroutines and 150 executing goroutines being the performance sweet spot on my modern laptop.

 ### Notes